 In 2004, Jasmit founded Rangr Studio, with a commitment to maintain a deep personal involvement with every project, and a mission to create architecture in harmony with its site.
 In 2006, the commission for Casa Kimball in the Dominican Republic allowed Jasmit to design for a climate very much like his childhood homes in India.
 The resulting project gained international acclaim, with publication in over 20 countries and an International Property Award.

-Rangr Studio's recently completed projects include houses in Southampton, NY, and Milan, NY, soon to be published.
+Rangr Studio's recently completed projects include houses in Southampton, NY, published in the New York Times and on NBC, and Milan, NY.
 Current projects are located in New York City, Costa Rica, Berkeley, California and Gallatin, New York.